|This website is not affiliated with, authorized by or in any other way officially connected with Jackie Evancho.

 LBGT rights in Denmark:

-Hate crime: It is illegal to physically or verbally assault anyone because of their sexual orientation or gender identity.
+It is illegal to physically or verbally assault anyone because of their sexual orientation or gender identity.
 It is considered a more serious offence if an assault or harassment is carried out because of the victim’s sexual orientation or gender identity.
-Assaults may be reported to the police, and the perpetrators can be prosecuted.
+Assaults may be reported to the police, and the perpetrators will be prosecuted.

 It is illegal to discriminate anyone on ground of their sexual orientation or gender identity within the labour market.
 It is also illegal to discriminate anyone on the ground of their gender (and gender identity) regarding access to goods and services.
 Discrimination may be reported to the Board of Equal Treatment.
 Public authorities are required to treat everybody equal within the law – also regardless of sexual orientation and gender identity.